ygoncho/jekyll-now/_posts/2016-9-11-Final-Project.md

 Our assignment for the first week was to model (raster, vector, 2D, 3D, render, animate, simulate, ...) a possible final project, and post it on our class page.

+### Update 11/11:

+After receiving feedback from Neil during the last class, I've decided to focus on two main features:

+* Rotation: At the push of a button, the cylinder will be able to rotate to a pre-determined extent

+* USB charging

 ### What should I model?

 My wife is always the one with the ideas.
 She suggested anything from minor trampolines to funky office supplies, but I am more practical: our toilet paper dispenser broke the other day; I felt it should be a good device to start learning with (some cylinders, a spring, and to-scale modeling)